Sargent's Purchase, New Hampshire

 Sargent's Purchase is a township in Coös County, New Hampshire, United States.
-It lies within the White Mountain National Forest.
+It lies within the White Mountain National Forest, and the summit of Mount Washington is located within the township.
 As of the 2020 census, the population was zero.

 In New Hampshire, locations, grants, townships (which are different from towns), and purchases are unincorporated portions of a county which are not part of any town or city and have limited self-government (if any, as many are uninhabited).

 History

 The first known explorer to have set foot in what is now known as Sargent's Purchase was Darby Field, who claimed to have made the first ascent of Mount Washington in 1642.
 Sargent's Purchase was granted to Jacob Sargent and others on May 31, 1832.
 In May 1866, Sylvester Marsh of Campton, New Hampshire, began construction of the Mount Washington Cog Railway, primarily in Thompson and Meserve's Purchase, but the uppermost half mile being within Sargent's Purchase.
 The Cog Railway was completed in 1869.